 Machine-learning models for topic detection

 Pega Platform uses maximum entropy, Naive Bayes, and support vector machine algorithms to train topic detection models.
 Machine learning-based topic detection can help businesses improve the effectiveness of their customer support services.
 By classifying customer queries into topics, the relevant information can be accessed more quickly, which increases the speed of customer support response times.
-You can train custom categorization analysis models in the Prediction Studio overview.
+You can train custom categorization analysis models in the Prediction Studio.

 - Configuring topic detection